mpaulweeks/bookmarks-jekyll/_posts/2018-05-05-edh-polymorph.md

 Except no, she's awful.
 Jalira has a ton of problems:

 1. She restricts you to mono blue
-2. Token options aren't great in mono blue, so you have to work harder to get stuff to Polymorph
+2. Token options aren't great in mono blue, so you have to work harder to get "creatures" to Polymorph
-3. She can never cheat in Legendary Creatures, which represent a lot of the big bombs
+3. She can never cheat in Legendary Creatures, which removes a lot of the best bombs
-4. Unlike an ETB effect, Jalira is not a guaranteed Polymorph, so your hoping she'll survive until the next turn.
-Solving this would require Haste, which is hard to get in mono blue
-5. She's expensive.
+4. She's expensive.
 Polymorph effects costs between 4-6 mana, but she's a minimum of 7 (to play and activate), and will only get more expensive
+5. Unlike <auto-card name="Prime Speaker Zegana">Zegana</auto-card>'s ETB effect, Jalira is not a guaranteed Polymorph.
+She needs to survive until the next turn.
+That or you give her Haste, but there's only so many ways in mono blue, and now you have to spend 7+ mana all at once

 We need to flip our assumption.
-Rather than using the Commander for a reliable Polymorph, what if instead it was a reliable target?
+Rather than using our Commander for a reliable Polymorph, what if instead it was a reliable target?

 ## Polymorph Redundancy